 Imari Kawanami Shipyard: Kyushu, Japan

 Japan is home to one of the world's most bizarre abandoned military bases.
-Among the most peculiar is Imari Kawanami Shipyard, once the launching place for so-called "human torpedoes.”
+Among the most peculiar is Imari Kawanami Shipyard, once the launching place for so-called "human torpedoes."
 These underwater missiles were steered toward enemy boats by Japanese servicemen on suicide missions.
-Abandoned since 1953, the shipyard was turned into a public park in 2011.
+Abandoned in 1953, the shipyard was turned into a public park in 2011.

-Ellis Island Hospital: New York, NY
+Ellis Island Hospital: New York

 More than a million immigrants passed through the Ellis Island Hospital after landing in New York City between 1901 and 1924.
-The year it ceased immigration operations, the site was converted to a psychiatric hospital for soldiers and later used as an internment camp for Italian-, German-, and Japanese-Americans during World War II.
+The year it ceased immigration operations, the site was converted to a psychiatric hospital for soldiers and later used as an internment camp for Italian, German, and Japanese Americans during World War II.
 It sat derelict for decades before being restored and opened to the public in 2014.

 Eastern Island Midway Atoll: Hawaii

 Six months after Pearl Harbor, American forces scored one of the war's most decisive victories at the Battle of Midway.
 Today, Eastern Island on the Midway Atoll is home to one of the most impressive portions of the National Wildlife Refuge System, where former military structures have been taken over by nature and wildlife.

 Although it may look like a Medieval castle fortification built to weather a siege during the Crusades, the Vienna Flak Towers were in fact built during World War II by the order of Adolf Hitler.
 These were constructed in Vienna and beyond to provide anti-aircraft platforms.
 Although they once could fire 8,000 rounds per minute across a 360-degree field of fire, they are now home to flocks of pigeons—and not much else.